LogoLogo

 1. Locate the Alias: By default, Windows will overwrite python with Python from the Microsoft Store when entered in a terminal.
 Search for App Execution Alias in Windows Settings and disable both python.exe and python3.exe aliases.

 1. Install a Python version supported by PySDK: After disabling the App Execution Alias, install Python from the or with winget.
-If you will install Python with , install both Python.Python.<version> and Python.Launcher.
+When installing with , include both Python.Python.<version> and Python.Launcher.

 Installing PySDK in a Python Virtual Environment on Windows

-To install PySDK, ensure a Python version supported by PySDK is installed, then follow this video or the steps below:
+Ensure a supported Python version is installed, then watch the video or follow the steps below:

 1